ignite/cli/docs/guide/nameservice/05-play.md

   total: "0"
 ```

-Congratulations.
-Your nameservice application is complete.
+Congratulations 🎉.
+You have successfully completed the nameservice application.
 You have learned how to work with module dependencies, several scaffolding methods, Cosmos SDK types, functions and so much more.
-Continue your journey to lean about escrow accounts and IBC.
+Continue your journey to learn about escrow accounts and IBC.